rmbolger/Posh-ACME/docs/Tutorial.md

 Get-PAPlugin
 ```

-Most plugins have a detailed usage guide in the project wiki.
+Most plugins have a detailed usage guide [here](Plugins/index.md).
 In these examples, we'll use the AWS Route53 plugin.
 Here's a quick shortcut to get to the usage guide.
 This will open the default browser to the page on Windows and just display the URL on non-Windows.

 ```powershell
 Get-PAPlugin Route53 -Guide